 SEO Trends that Affect Keyword Research

-As mentioned above, keywords are still useful for SEO, but there are trends that influence how you should be researching and using them.
+As mentioned above, keywords are still useful for SEO, but some trends influence how you should be researching and use them.
 You should stay abreast of industry updates so that you can adjust your digital marketing efforts when you need to.

 These are the SEO trends that have an impact on your keyword strategy:

-Voice search is deemed as one of the top digital marketing trends in 2021.
+Voice search is deemed one of the top digital marketing trends in 2023.
 The advent of devices like Google Assistant and Amazon Echo has led to a change in the way that people utilize search engines.

 This phenomenon should lead to a change in your target keywords.
 Before, the preference was for short keywords and phrases since users who type their queries often use shortcuts to save energy.